X

 When applying for business loans, two types of credit scores matter: your business credit score and your FICO score.

-Your debt to income (DTI) ratio is another indicator of your financial health.
-Find both your personal DTI and your business DTI.
-Start with your cash flow report to see the full picture of your incoming and outgoing funds.
+Your debt-to-income (DTI) ratio is another indicator of your financial health.
+To find both your personal DTI and your business DTI, start with your cash flow report to see the full picture of your incoming and outgoing funds.
 Add all your monthly debt payments and divide that total by your average monthly income before taxes.

 If your DTI is lower than 36%, then you will be a more attractive applicant to lenders.
 That said, most experts say that a DTI below 36% is ideal, but a ratio below 50% is acceptable.